 Coimbra – Bairrada wine region

 Fortunately, we found the Hotel Oslo Coimbra with a rooftop terrace, and a room facing the university.
 Established in 1290, the university moved locations a few times, and in 1597 it ended up in Coimbra at the Alcaçova Palace, previously owned by the Royal Family.
-On the drizzly evening following our dinner of Portuguese-inspired pizza, we walked the parkways along the rows of shops.
+On a drizzly evening following our dinner of Portuguese-inspired pizza, we walked the parkways along the rows of shops.
 There, next to the Igreja de Santa Cruz, was a cafe and we stopped in for a drink.
 What luck, Fado de Coimbra was performing.
 The sound was mesmerizing as it reverberated through the historic architecture.

 Click here to see and hear it for yourself.